Skip to content

 Learn more

 This story is from Toowong Cemetery, by Hilda Maclean and Prue Firth, in Toowong: A community's history by West Toowong Community Association Inc..
 Used with permission.
-Links added.
+Links and images added.

 1. Department of Justice, Inquest into the death of Elizabeth Dale 56/05